-Earthquake shut off valves, also known as seismic shut off valves, are devices that stop the flow of gas in a home in the event of an earthquake.
+Earthquake shut-off valves, also known as seismic shut-off valves, are devices that stop the flow of gas in a home in the event of an earthquake.
 They are usually located on or near the gas meter of a home.
+Shut-off valves are a key safety device to prevent fires after an earthquake.

 Background

-The famous earthquake that hit San Francisco is 1906 is known for the amount of destruction it caused.
+The famous earthquake that hit San Francisco in 1906 is known for the amount of destruction it caused.
 However, most of the destruction was caused by fires breaking out after the earthquake, and not the earthquake itself.
 The fires were mostly caused by damaged gas lines.
-After the 1994 Northridge earthquake, estimates. per the Los Angeles Times, show about 20% of the homes visited by the gas company had some gas line damage,
+The fires ravaged the city for days long after the earthquake had come and gone.
+After the 1994 Northridge earthquake, per the Los Angeles Times, about 20% of the homes visited by the gas company had some gas line damage.
+Damaged gas lines are an extreme fire hazard.

 How they work